rtlabs-com/p-net/doc/compliancetest.rst

 The ART tester tool stores Wireshark files (.pcap files) in the project directory.
 See the ``EthernetDump`` subdirectory.

+To export test reports as PDF, click the small printer icon in the top toolbar.

 Additional hardware
 -------------------